Gatwick Airport Baggage and Security

 Airlines will let you know what their allowances are by various means: If you have a ticket, the hold allowance will be printed on the ticket.
 Ticket wallets also contain general information about carry on bags.
 On electronic tickets (e-tickets) baggage allowances are usually on the confirmation notice.
 Hand luggage allowances are also given on individual airline websites.

-Hand luggage: Most airlines permit passengers only one item of hand-luggage through the airport search point, with a maximum size of 56cm x 45cm x 25cm.
-Some airline, however are now allowing more so you may wish to call them in advance to check.
+Hand luggage: Most airlines allow passengers only one item of hand luggage through the airport search point, with a maximum size of 56cm x 45cm x 25cm.
+Some airlines, however are now allowing more - you may wish to call them in advance to check.

 Liquids Include: